-Although the potential for expanding the reach of STI screening by utilization of DTC services is great, there are challenges that need to be addressed in order to ensure the quality of testing, equity of access, communication of results, consumer and partner management, and comprehensive surveillance reporting.
-Data suggest that there is room for improvement in the process of managing persons with positive results identified via DTC testing (Cannon et al., this issue).
+While the potential for expanding the reach of STI screening by utilization of DTC services is great, there are challenges that need to be addressed in order to ensure the quality of testing, equity of access, communication of results, consumer and partner management, and comprehensive surveillance reporting.
+Data suggest that there is room for improvement in the process of managing persons with positive results identified via DTC testing (22) Cannon 2021, this issue).

-Accessibility may improve because of DTC; however, adolescents and young adults living with others cite privacy concerns related to mailed collection kits.17-19 In addition, although DTC STI test services may increase access for some populations, other populations, for example, persons experiencing housing insecurity, may not be able overcome potentially high costs and requirements for a mailing address and Internet access.
-Even for those living in stable housing, about 8% of Americans lack Internet access at home.
-This is particularly concerning given that these same populations are disproportionately impacted by STIs.
-Finally, the cost of DTC online testing services varies widely, which also impacts accessibility.
+Accessibility may improve due to DTC; however adolescents and young adults living with others cite privacy concerns related to mailed collection kits (16-18).
+Additionally, while DTC STI test services may increase access for some populations, other populations, for example persons experiencing housing insecurity, may not be able overcome potentially high costs and requirements for a mailing address and internet access (19).
+Even for those living in stable housing, about 8% of Americans lack internet access at home (20).
+This is particularly concerning given that these same populations are disproportionately impacted by STIs (8).
+Finally, the cost of DTC online testing services varies widely which also impacts accessibility.
 Chlamydia and gonorrhea testing prices range from \$49 to \$189 or higher.
-Bundled testing that includes other STIs can cost >\$400, which may be prohibitive to the persons most in need of increased access to care, including those who already cite cost as a barrier to STI testing.
-Furthermore, DTC services may not be reimbursable under some insurance plans because the testing is not ordered by a health care provider.
+Bundled testing that includes other STIs can cost >\$400 which may be prohibitive to the persons most in need of increased access to care, including those who already cite cost as a barrier to STI testing (2, 21).
+Further, DTC services may not be reimbursable under some insurance plans since the testing is not ordered by a healthcare provider.

 A second challenge associated with DTC STI testing is ensuring that appropriate testing is being ordered and performed.
-Direct-to-consumer online testing sites offer an array of testing options and may use algorithms or artificial intelligence, rather than health care providers, to assist the consumer with selecting the most appropriate test or test bundle.
-However, recommendations from the DTC service to the consumer frequently lack the clarity and details needed for an informed decision about which test/s is/are most appropriate and the follow-up that may be required (Cannon et al., this issue).
-Bundled testing often includes unnecessary tests or tests that are only in recommended in very specific circumstances.
-For example, bundles may include molecular testing for Ureaplasma species or Mycoplasma hominis for which there are no screening or treatment recommendations, or Mycoplasma genitalium for which testing is only recommended in men with persistent urethritis or women with cervicitis or pelvic inflammatory disease.
-These bundles often include options for herpes simplex virus molecular testing and/or testing for Treponema pallidum from urine or unobserved self-collected vaginal swabs, although such testing should only be performed from specimens obtained directly from lesions.13,24 Finally, consumer knowledge of necessary tests may be limited, which could result in overtesting out of an abundance of caution or undertesting due to a lack of understanding of their risk for certain infections.
+DTC online testing sites offer an array of testing options and may use algorithms or artificial intelligence, rather than healthcare providers, to assist the consumer with selecting the most appropriate test or test bundle.
+However, recommendations from the DTC service to the consumer frequently lack the clarity and details needed for an informed decision about which test/s is/are most appropriate and the follow-up that may be required (22) (Cannon 2021, this issue).
+Bundled testing, often includes unnecessary tests or tests that are only in recommended in very specific circumstances.
+For example, bundles may include molecular testing for Ureaplasma spp. or Mycoplasma hominis for which there are no screening or treatment recommendations, or Mycoplasma genitalium for which testing is only recommended in men with persistent urethritis or women with cervicitis or pelvic inflammatory disease (23).
+These bundles often include options for herpes simplex virus (HSV) molecular testing and/or testing for T. pallidum from urine or unobserved self-collected vaginal swabs even though such testing should only be performed from specimens obtained directly from lesions (13, 24).
+Finally, consumer knowledge of necessary tests may be limited which could result in overtesting out of an abundance of caution or under-testing due to a lack of understanding of their risk for certain infections.